 Software developers immerse themselves in everything related to the creation and development of digital programs.
 Developers participate in virtually every stage of software development.
 They have plenty of opportunities to exercise their arsenal of computer skills to produce results for employers.
 Modern business trends towards software solutions and digital integration confirm the inevitable growth of the field.
-These professionals not only enjoy a strong job growth outlook in the decade ahead, but they also have immense flexibility to transition their careers into areas of personal interest.
+These professionals enjoy a strong job growth outlook in the decade ahead.
+They also have immense flexibility to transition their careers into areas of personal interest.

 Core Skills and Abilities